cordmata/handle-service/README.txt

-This is a description of the REST-style Handle administration interface for the CNRI Handle Server.
+This is a description of the REST-style Handle administration service for the CNRI Handle Server.

-C L I E N T   I N T E R F A C E
+S E R V I C E  I N T E R F A C E
 ---------------------------------

-Clients that wish to make use of this interface will interact via HTTP.
+Clients that wish to make use of this service will interact via HTTP.
 HTTP methods are mapped to the Handle Server's administrative actions in the following manner: